 While Buenos Aires Ezeiza International Airport isn’t the best airport in the world.
 You don’t have Singapore Changi airport lounges, rooftop pool or its butterfly garden, with orchids and a koi pond, it will be your main start and endpoint (if you are flying) in and out of Buenos Aires.

-Most of the best-loved tourist attractions in Buenos Aires, the birthplace of tango, can be found between the Monserrat and San Telmo neighbourhoods.
-Avenida de Mayo is one of the city’s most prominent areas, with the Casa Rosada and the Palace of Congress sitting opposite to one another, and flanked by other notable architectural works, such as the House of Culture, the Barolo Palace and the oldest café in the city: Café Tortoni.
+Most of the best-loved tourist attractions in Buenos Aires, the birthplace of tango, can be found between the Monserrat and San Telmo neighborhoods.
+Avenida de Mayo is one of the city’s most prominent areas, with the Casa Rosada and the Palace of Congress sitting opposite to one another, and flanked by other notable architectural works, such as the House of Culture, the Barolo Palace, and the oldest café in the city: Café Tortoni.

 Free Airport Lounge Access

 If you have not paid for Business Class or First Class, you can still access a number of brilliant lounges at Buenos Aires Airport for a fee or for free if you have a Priority Pass.
-The Star Alliance Lounge in Terminal B, is the Priority Pass lounge at Buenos Aires lounges in Ezeiza International Airport (EZE).
+The Star Alliance Lounge in Terminal B is the Priority Pass lounge at Buenos Aire’s lounges in Ezeiza International Airport (EZE).

 Paid entrance is also sometimes possible using cash or you can get in for free if you have a Priority Pass which comes free with the Amex Platinum card.
-You can also access most Priority Pass lounges for free using the FREE American Express Gold with its two free Lounge Club passes.
+You can also access most Priority Pass lounges for free using the free American Express Gold with its two free Lounge Club passes.
 To get extra referral points and advice on these free-lounge-access cards and more, have a read of our best credit cards for luxury travel.